The Hobbit (film series): Filming

 Principal photography began on 21 March 2011 in Wellington, New Zealand.
 Filming took place at Wellington Stone Street Studios, the town of Matamata and at other undisclosed locations around New Zealand.

 The costumes for each of the Dwarves included six wigs and eight beards, which were worn by the actors, stunt doubles, and stand-ins.

 During July 2011, scenes from The Hobbit were filmed at Pinewood Studios, England.
 Sets were constructed on the F and N&P Stages for the shoot.
 Jackson recorded a video blog from the set, which featured Christopher Lee in full makeup and costume as Saruman.
 All the scenes with Christopher Lee as Saruman were shot in that studio, as he was unable to travel to New Zealand.
 The Saruman scenes actually in New Zealand were shot with a body double.
 The scenes with Ian Holm as Bilbo Baggins were similarly shot in Pinewood Studios; Martin Freeman doubles as old Bilbo Baggins in one scene.

+McKellen documented his filming experiences and promotional activities tied to the films from January 2011 to December 2012 in a series of online journal entries.

 The second block of shooting in New Zealand began at the end of August and was completed in December 2011.

 Principal photography ended on 6 July 2012, after 266 days of filming.

 During May 2013, additional filming for the second and third films began in New Zealand and lasted for 10 weeks.